fehawen/dotfiles/README.md

 ## About

-Just getting my dots on, the good ol' rice and spice.
+Just getting my dots on, the good ol' rice and dice.